dnguyenv/IoT/README.md

 ![alt text](./images/iotservice-dashboard.png "Create iotf service")

-From the dashboard, click on Add a device to add your Raspberry Pi as a new device to the iotf.
+From the dashboard, navigate to the Devices screen, select Add device button to add your Raspberry Pi as a new device to the service.
 You need to specify a device type for your device.
 If you does not have one, create new type, lets name it "RaspberryPi".

 ![alt text](./images/iotservice-createdevicetype.png "Create iotf service")